 6. “Bond, James Bond” – Dr. No

 You know the line.
 This is where it all started.
 Sean Connery drops the line perfectly, that familiar music starts up, and this is how the magic happens, kids.

 The coolest death scene ever.
 Bill gets waxed by the Bride and takes the time to tell her she’s his favorite person before adjusting his jacket and pimp walking to his death.
 Now that’s how you do it, David Carradine.
-You didn’t even need to choke yourself with a belt.

 This scene was so cool it pretty much single-handedly won Kevin Spacey an Oscar.
 Watching Spacey’s pathetic gimp Verbal Kint transform into the ultra-badass Keyser Soze is just, well, it’s just damn cool.
 “And like that… he’s gone.”
 Chills.

 3. “Do you feel lucky? – Dirty Harry

 If I have to tell you why this is cool, well…